syscallme/AI-ResourceHub-react/Contributing.md

 - Submit the pull request with required descriptions!
 - Woahh...done!

-> If you want to submit changes for styli
+> If you want to submit changes for styling and other React stuff, please include some images / gifs in the